Shanghai Noodles (Cu Chao Mian)

 Let’s get started!

 Shanghai Noodles use pork, but you can substitute chicken, beef or shrimp.
-First you marinate the pork for at least 10 minutes.
+Marinate the pork for at least 10 minutes.

 Fry the pork in a wok or heavy pan over high heat for a couple of minutes, setting the reserved marinade aside.